 You look through the microscope at the Petri dishflat, round glass plate used to grow cells.
 The reddish shimmering bacteria have multiplied rapidly.
 A feeling of elationhappiness rises in you.
 For thirty years you have searched every day for a solution to the plastic problem.
 Plastic can now be found on the most remotedistant/ faraway islands and inside the animals living in the deep sea.

-You first studied chemistry and have since spent every day in the lab researching bacteria that can digestverdauen plastic.
+You first studied chemistry and have since spent every day in the lab researching bacteria that can s plastic.
 Finally, you see success.

 For many species in the sea, your invention comes too late.
 But soon the beaches will be free of plastic, microplasticsplastic parts that are smaller than 5mm will be removed from sewagewaste water and the huge plastic whirlpools in the world’s oceans will have disappeared.
 The tourists will come back to the North Sea, the snack bars will open again, and you will be able to eat fish sandwiches and swim in clean seawater, just like in your childhood.

 You take a look at the sea.
-On the horizon you rarely see the big fishing boats of the past, because the North Sea has been fished out and the African countries refuse to give the Europeans licences for their fishing grounds.
-Instead, a few new drilling rigs have been erected, pumping oil out of the seabed at even greater speed.
+On the horizon you rarely see the big fishing boats of the past.
+The North Sea has been fished out and the African countries refuse to give the Europeans licencesofficial permission for their fishing groundsfishing area with a lot of fish.
+Instead, a few new drilling rigsequipment used to create holes in the earth to get to the oil (Bohrtürme) have been erectedbuilt, pumping oil out of the seabedfloor of the sea at even greater speed.

 Everything seems the same as always, yet very different.
 It is quiet.
-You are no longer surrounded by laughing tourists, but by plastic rubbish: cigarette butts, plastic cups, crumpled drink cans.
-A lone seagull tugs at a sandwich in a ripped plastic wrapper.
+You are no longer surrounded by laughing tourists, but by plastic rubbish: cigarette butts, plastic cups, crumpledcrushed cans.
+A lone seagull tugs at a sandwich in a ripped plastic wrapperpackaging.
 Horribly, you feel reminded of your volunteer service in the Philippines.

 There, the plastic problem was solved through the efforts of authorities and residents.
 The rich countries had to take back their plastic waste.
 You have heard from your friends there that plastic packaging is now completely banned.
-People use plant-based packaging that completely decomposes after use.
+People use plant-based packaging that completely decomposesbecomes rotten and falls apart after use.

 The island lies in the North Pacific.
-It is several kilometres long and consists of floating rubbish.
+It is several kilometres long and consists of floatingmove on the surface of the sea rubbish.
 When your house was destroyed by continuous flooding, you were able to save yourself by taking a lifeboat from Denmark to the island…

 Someone calls your name.